interlock/barcampyxe-ios-ut-ci/README.md

 > To build the framework for iOS, run make from within the Project-iOS directory.
 The framework is in Project-iOS/build/Framework/.

-If this opens Finder window with GHUnitIOS.framework in it you have successfully built GHUnit.
+If this opens a Finder window with GHUnitIOS.framework in it you have successfully built GHUnit.

 GHUnit in a Xcode Project
 -------------------------